Understanding How Premarital Questionnaires Help Expose Potential Issues

 Work with your fiancé to pinpoint the sources of tension and conflict in your relationship, addressing the issues with the support and guidance of a mental health professional.

-Premarital counseling can expose the areas you and your fiancé are most likely to experience conflicts.
+Premarital counseling can expose the areas around which you and your fiancé are most likely to experience conflicts.
 Your therapist will explore each topic in detail, helping you find ways to compromise and overcome obstacles together.

 • Family history and current influence over thoughts and behaviors